EBay to sell S.Korean unit for about $3.6 bln to Shinsegae, Naver -media - Up News Info

 EBay Korea is the country’s third-largest e-commerce firm with market share of about 12.8% in 2020, according to Euromonitor.
 It operates the platforms Gmarket, Auction and G9.

-E-Mart said in a regulatory filing on Wednesday that it was talking with eBay Inc after entering a binding bid for acquiring eBay Korea this month, but that nothing had been finalized.
+E-Mart said in a regulatory filing it was talking with eBay but that nothing had been finalized.
+Naver said in a separate filing on Thursday it had participated in the bidding process but the deal has not been concluded.

 Lotte Shopping had also been in the running, the Korea Economic Daily and other newspapers said, citing unnamed investment banking sources.